-By submitting this application, the applicant attests that the proposed project meets the established eligibility criteria for the unified permitting process (subject to verification by the AHJ).
-The proposed solar PV system installation:

-□ Yes □ No 1.
+• or the unified plication, the applicant attests that the proposed project meets the established eligibility permitting process (subject to verification by the AHJ).
+The proposed solar PV system □ Yes □ No 1.
 Has a rated DC capacity of 25 kW or less. □ Yes □ No Is not subject to review by an Architectural or Historical Review Board.
-(If review has already been issued answer YES and attach a copy) □ Yes □ No Does not need a zoning variance or special use permit.
+(If review has already been issued answer YES and attach a copy) □ Yes □ No 3.
+Does not need a zoning variance or special use permit.
 (If variance or permit has already been issued answer YES and attach a copy) □ Yes □ No 4.
 Is mounted on a permitted roof structure, on a legal accessory structure, or ground mounted on the applicant's property.
 If on a legal accessory structure, a diagram showing existing electrical connection to structure is attached. □ Yes □ No The Solar Installation Contractor complies with all licensing and other requirements of the jurisdiction and the State. □ Yes □ No 6.
-If the structure is a sloped roof, solar panels are mounted parallel to the roof surface.
-D ) ( ) (
+If the structure is a sloped roof, solar panels are mounted parallel to the roof surface. • not meeting these eligibility criteria, the applicant is not eligible for the Unified Solar Permit and